 Job Market Paper

 This paper studies how the generality of knowledge—its applicability across technologies and industries—shapes firms’ innovation strategies, market structure, and aggregate growth.
 I build an endogenous growth model in which firms choose between general and firm-specific R&D while competing for market leadership.
-General innovations enhance firms’ capacity to absorb and apply outside knowledge, creating spillovers both within and across industries, whereas firm-specific innovations primarily benefit the innovating firm.
-The model predicts—and the data confirm—that leaders favor firm-specific R&D, while followers rely on general innovations to catch up, and that the gap in innovation generality between them follows a U-shaped relationship with market concentration.
-Leveraging variation in the enforceability of non-compete agreements across U.S. states, I find evidence consistent with the model’s spillover mechanisms.
-The findings highlight a distinct growth policy: encouraging general R&D—particularly among leading firms—to sustain long-run growth.
+General innovations enhance firms’ capacity to absorb and apply outside knowledge, creating spillovers within and across industries, whereas firm-specific innovations yield mainly private gains.
+The model predicts, and the data confirm, that (1) leaders favor firm-specific R&D while followers rely on general innovations to catch up, and (2) the gap in innovation generality between them follows a U-shaped pattern with market concentration.
+Leveraging variation in the enforceability of non-compete agreements across U.S. states, I provide empirical evidence consistent with the model’s spillover mechanisms.
+The findings point to a novel growth policy: encouraging general R&D, particularly among leading firms, can improve knowledge diffusion and sustain long-run growth.

 Working Papers